ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch14-2-coroutines-and-storage.md

 # Coroutines and Storage

-When there are a lot of assets to load it might take a while to load everything.
+When there are a lot of assets to load, it might take a while to load everything.
 This is especially true for the WebAssembly version that loads files via HTTP in the browser on a slow internet connection.
 In these cases we want to display a loading message on the screen instead of just having a completely black screen.

-To solve this we will use something called `coroutines` which will emulate multitasking using the event loop in the browser.
+To solve this we will use something called `coroutines`, which will emulate multitasking using the event loop in the browser.
 For the desktop these will execute immediately instead.
 This can be used to handle state machines and things that need to be evaluated over time.
 Using a coroutine we can load all the resources in the background while also drawing to the screen.

-Finally we will place the resources in the Macroquad `storage` that is a global persistant storage.
+Finally we will place the resources in the Macroquad `storage` that is a global persistent storage.
 It can be used to save game configuration that needs to be available anywhere in the game code without having to send the data around.